raynaluzier/vsphere-go-sdk/docs/tasks.md

 However, when running Packer from a Linux box, we typically have a mount point/share to the NAS share that might look something like /mnt/work, so the path to the image VMX would now look like /mnt/work/dev-servers/ub20/ub20.vmx.
 If we use this path to build the vmPathName that vCenter uses, it wouldn't be able to find '/mnt/work' because it doesn't actually exist on the datastore (it's only on the Packer side).
 So it would cause the import into vCenter to fail.
 Furthermore, this leading path can vary in location, length, and structure depending on individual preferences and organization needs, so handling this in an automated way would be impossible.

-So in cases where additional pathing exists as part of the source path seen by Packer that doesn't actually exist on the datastore itself (similar to the situation described in the example above), specify the source path (/mnt/work/dev-servers/ub20/ub20.ova) as the path to the image file as Packer sees it, and then specify the `dsImagePath` as the folder structure only as the datastore sees it (/dev-servers/). **This path should NOT include the image folder or image file itself as those will be added automatically as part of the process.**
+So in cases where additional pathing exists as part of the source path seen by Packer that doesn't actually exist on the datastore itself (similar to the situation described in the example above), specify the source path (/mnt/work/dev-servers/ub20/ub20.ovf) as the path to the image file as Packer sees it, and then specify the `dsImagePath` as the folder structure without the mount/share info just as the datastore sees it (/dev-servers/ub20/ub20.ovf). **This path SHOULD include the path to the image file itself.**

 So if you have mounted a share to your datastore at /mnt/work to the path on the datastore /dev-servers/ub20/ub20.ovf, the inputs would look like this:
-	sourcePath   = "/mnt/work/dev-servers/ub20/ub20.ovf"       <--- This is how Packer gets to it via a mount point/share dsImagePath  = "/dev-servers/"                             <--- This is how vCenter gets to it via the mounted datastore
+	sourcePath   = "/mnt/work/dev-servers/ub20/ub20.ovf"       <--- This is how Packer gets to it via a mount point/share dsImagePath  = "/dev-servers/ub20/ub20.ovf"                <--- This is how vCenter gets to it via the datastore

 ----------------------------------------------
 #### Inputs